watertap-org/watertap/docs/technical_reference/tools/loopTool.rst

                   upper_limit: 30
                   num_samples: 3

-Example where we don't do any build loops, intit loops etc, this will simply run membrane_cost sweep
+Example where we don't do any build loops, intit loops etc, this will simply run membrane_cost sweep, this is same as useing PS tool directly, but gives simple data managment if user wants to sweep over many variables in the model.

 .. code-block::